DeepFinder Performance Benchmark

 The decision is purely about whether 4-hop connections feel meaningful to users — not about whether the system can compute them.

-"Are we losing user value because of the 50-path limit?"
+"Are we losing user value because of the 50-path cap?"

-Yes — at depth 3+, ~70-94% of the time.
-When a user hits this endpoint and we tell them "you have 50 paths to this person," in a network like Inovia they probably have many more we just clipped.
-Increasing the limit is safe from a perf standpoint at depth 3, but adds latency at depth 4 (see the limit sweep below).
+Yes — at depth 3+, ~70-94% of the time at the benchmark-time default.
+When a user hit this endpoint and we told them "you have 50 paths to this person," in a network like Inovia they probably had many more we just clipped.
+Raising the cap is safe from a perf standpoint at depth 3, but adds latency at depth 4 (see the max_paths sweep below).
+Default has since been raised to 100.

 Are the cap defaults right?